Artist-run space: Ireland

-Following the Financial crisis of 2007–2008, a number of Irish cities experienced high levels of commercial vacancies.
+After the 2008 financial crisis, many Irish cities experienced high levels of commercial vacancies.
 Annette Moloney, curator and author of Art in Slack Spaces (2010), "notes that artists [were] increasingly making use of the recession as an opportunity to use vacant shops."
 At this time, artist initiated projects like The Complex, Block T, Basic Space, The Joinery, and This is Not a Shop, availed of such spaces in Dublin, while Occupy Space, Ormston House, Raggle Taggle Consortium, and Faber Studios appeared in Limerick.
 Additionally, Basement Project Space, Cork Contemporary Projects, The Couch, The Black Mariah and Sample-Studios/Tactic in Cork, as well as 126 and projects by Engage Art Studios in Galway appeared more or less simultaneously.

 In 2015, 126 published FOOTFALL: Articulating the Value of Artist Led Organisations in Ireland.
 The Future is Self-Organised – Artist-Run Spaces was an exhibition curated by Pallas Projects at the Limerick City Gallery of Art.
 A number of artist-run spaces and projects from Ireland and abroad were represented, as well as artists who have worked with Pallas over its 20 year history, in this 2015–16 exhibition.
 Pallas then co-published, with Onomatopee, Artist-Run Europe: Practice/Projects/Spaces later in 2016.
 It is a collection of experiences, and essays by various artist-run projects in Europe.